 As the pinnacle of the made-to-measure suiting experience, then, our team were lucky enough to see our dream suits go from conception to reality across the last few months, culminating in our own truly one-off garments that were not only unique to our body shapes but also unique to our personalities.

-To be straight up honest with you, this is not a cheap experience.
-You know that saying, ‘if you have to ask, you can’t afford it?’
-Well, that’s likely the case for Zegna’s made-to-measure suits.
+To be straight up honest with you, the Zegna made-to-measure process is not a cheap experience.
+You know that saying, “if you have to ask, you can’t afford it?”
+Well, that’s likely the case for Zegna made-to-measure suits.
 Think a fair few thousands of dollars at the least, and that’s being conservative.
 Known in-house as their ‘Su Misura’ experience, you’ll be happy to know that it’s not just their suits available for made-to-measure.
-In fact, absolutely everything you see in a Zegna store can be customised to your liking - from your standard white t-shirt to a three-piece tuxedo, so there's an entry point for everyone's budget.
+In fact, absolutely everything you see in a Zegna store can be customised to your liking – from your standard white t-shirt to a three-piece tuxedo, so there’s an entry point for everyone’s budget.

 Such a special experience, then, meant I was going all out for my dream garment.
 I opted for a classically cut double-breasted suit in a dark charcoal grey with a very fine and wide windowpane check.
 This was no everyday suit, just as double-breasted suits specifically aren’t everyday suits either.
 This was my dream get-up for a Kingsman 3 casting call or an intimate dinner at Windsor Castle.
 Hey, if you’re not aiming too high then you’re aiming too low, right?